cometbft/cometbft/spec/rpc/README.md

 # RPC spec

-This file defines the JSON-RPC spec of Tendermint.
+This file defines the JSON-RPC spec of CometBFT.
 This is meant to be implemented by all clients.

 ## Support